Fronvo/site/.github/markdown/INTRODUCTION.md

 ## Features

--   Front-facing servers.
-Want to advertise an organisation server, on the app, for free?
-You got it.
-Discovery View.

--   Voice your opinion! (and let others have a take on their own, too).
-All of that with the ability to share Personal Posts.
+-   Communities.
+Gather all your friends in one and start chatting!

+-   Posts.
+Want to give an update to your followers?
+Post it on your profile and they will see it on their Home page.

 -   Finding the app theme, let's say, a little boring..?
 Make your own or use shared ones from the Theme Marketplace.
+(SOON)

+-   Ambient mode.
+Bring your profile to life with a custom banner (and illuminate it!)

 -   Want to feel even more secure?
 Self-host this site AND [the Fronvo server](https://github.com/Fronvo/server) to invite your friends, securely.